 Here’s something you need to know…

-What makes Dean a Different Counsellor?
+What makes Dean a Different Counsellor

 He’s also a fully Independent Counsellor (not associated with organisations that process therapy en masse, nor foreign therapy services who can’t spell “Counsellor” in their advertising 🤣).

-What to ask Other Counsellors.
+What you might ask Other Counsellors